fisherrjd/Coffee_Problem/README.md

-# Bertram Labs Coffee Pot App
+# Bertram Labs Coffee Order App

 A web app and API to help a group of coffee drinkers fairly decide whose turn it is to pay for coffee, taking into account each person's favorite drink and its cost.